UTCWeb/bootstrap-for-genesis/README.md

 ## Introduction

-Bootstrap for Genesis is a genesis child theme which integrates [Bootstrap](http://getbootstrap.com/).
+Bootstrap for Genesis is a genesis child theme which integrates [Bootstrap Material Design]([Bootstrap Material Design](https://fezvrasta.github.io/bootstrap-material-design/)).
 It uses Gulp to compile CSS, JS, Yarn to install dependencies and Sass for CSS.

 ## Installation Instructions